SKetU-l/Post_from_json/README.md

-This is a simple python code that makes telegram post from OTA json file.
+This is my personal project and thanks to @mirroracctwo for the first support and help

-For now only rising os supported.
+This isn't only a JSON bot this will do so many works that I will include in future

-This isn't active bot it works by GitHub workflow.
+This is now a active bot so no need GitHub workflow anymore